 Which brings me to John Granger and “Tom Riddle’s Scar-O-Vision”.

-As I believe I’ve said elsewhere, I don’t actually think too highly of that particular theory, although I am quite willing to agree that Albus’s behavior was noticeably peculiar that evening.
+As I believe I’ve said elsewhere, I don’t actually think too highly of that particular theory, although I do agree that Albus’s behavior was noticeably peculiar that evening.

 The salient point was that the default leader of the group read a number of the passages regarding the adventure of the Dark Lord’s Sea Cave aloud and having already read John’s post referring to his Scar-O-Vision theory, something clicked.
-I can’t honestly say that I had overlooked the issue altogether before that, but I had noted and dismissed it.
+I can’t honestly say that I had altogether overlooked the issue before that, but I’d noted and dismissed it.
 The material sounded a bit more significant read aloud.

-I’m still not altogether convinced, and Rowling has shot the central theme of it down, but I do agree there does appear to be a viable alternate reading from the standard one lurking about there.
+I’m still not altogether convinced, and Rowling has shot the central theme of it down, but I do agree there does appear to be a viable alternate reading from the standard one lurking about.

 So.
 Concerning Tom Riddle’s Scar-O-Vision: